Runalyze/admin-docs/checkout.rst

 Installation of RUNALYZE
 ------------------------
-Now you can continue with the default installation of RUNALYZE, see :doc:`installation/4.x`.
+You can now continue with the default installation of RUNALYZE, see :doc:`installation/4.x`.

 Stay up to date
 ---------------